InnovateForVegas/.github/CONTRIBUTING.md

 All contributors to any part of any project or project component repository or project-related resource or component to which this CONTRIBUTING policy applies shall make any contribution in accordance with the [Developer Certification of Origin](https://developercertificate.org/).

-Commits to a git repository, including our repositories maintained on GitHub, may be submitted with a *signoff* option set, attesting to compliance with the Developer Certification of Origin policy.
-Submissions of creative work to any repository should include a signoff, as documented here:
+Commits to a git repository, including our repositories maintained on GitHub, must be submitted with a *signoff* option set, attesting to compliance with the Developer Certification of Origin policy.
+Submissions of creative work to any repository should include that signoff, as documented here:

 * [Git -s/--signoff commit switch](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s)
 * [GitHub Commit Signoffs](https://docs.github.com/en/organizations/managing-organization-settings/managing-the-commit-signoff-policy-for-your-organization#about-commit-signoffs)